Analysis | A ‘very credible’ new study on Seattle’s $15 minimum wage has bad news for liberals

 Vigdor agreed that the effects of increasing the minimum wage could differ by time and place.

 "The effect of the minimum wage depends on a lot of things.
-It depends on where you’re starting form.
+It depends on where you’re starting from.
 It depends on what kind of economy you’re raising it in," Vigdor said.
 "There is no one 'the effect of the minimum wage.' "

 That means that future research on the question could come to different conclusions.
 Vigdor said he looks forward to receiving criticisms of his group's paper and suggestions for improving their approach.